Jaat2727/Billing-SAAS/README.md

-# Billing-SAAS
+# SaaS Billing App

-invoice making and inevntory magement for businesses
+This is a PyQt6-based desktop application for billing and invoice management.